react4j/react4j/README.md

    Maybe judicious use of `@ForceInline`? `.children` or `.build` closing the element.
 Perhaps these element factories can be built by looking at html spec and auto-generating?
 Probably get away from writing build at end by overloading methods
-* Add invariant checks to make sure people are doing the right thing when interacting with react.
-  (i.e. Make sure call setState in correct places setInitialState only in constructor etc.)
+* In development mode copy the list of arez dependencies to "state" of the component.
+Extra checking in shouldComponentUpdate to make sure it does not re-run as result of this.

+### Low Priorities

+* Add support for componentDidCatch() (React16)
+* Add support for portals (React16)
+* Figure out a way to support `getInitialProps()` on components.

+### Really Low Priorities

+* Consider introducing an interface for "React" API and swap out with a provider as required.
+* Consider enhancing `@ComponentId` so it can be overidden in subclasses and provide if to parent class. i.e. Non-enhanced class can use it similarly to `@ComponentName`
 * Incorporate lifecycle documentation ala https://hackernoon.com/reactjs-component-lifecycle-methods-a-deep-dive-38275d9d13c0
   directly into javadocs or project docs.
-* setState(null) should be a noop in both react16 and react15
-* Ensure refs is only accessed after component mounted
-* Consider introducing an interface for "React" API and swap out with a provider as required.
-* In development mode copy the list of arez dependencies to "state" of the component.
-Extra checking in shouldComponentUpdate to make sure it does not re-run as result of this.
-* Ensure setState not called after component destroyed